 Sept - Oct: Judging visits take place (CTA and Pro-Tem Awards).
 Feedback is submitted to the Civic Trust Awards from all assessment team members about each scheme that has been visited.
 For CTA AABC Conservation Award entries, the desk assessment will take place.

-November: Applicants will be notified as to whether they have been successful at first stage assessment and considered Regional Finalists (as a minimum).
+November: Applicants will be notified as to whether they have been successful at first stage assessment and are then considered Regional Finalists.

-December: Regional Finalists (together with the successful international entries) are then put forward to National Panel who ratifies the final level of Award winners to ensure national and international consistency.
+December: Regional Finalists (together with the successful international entries) are then put forward to the National Judging Panel who ratifies the final level of Award winners to ensure national and international consistency.
 Winners are announced to the media and applicants.
 For the CTA AABC Conservation Award, a specially convened panel of building conservation experts will meet to determine the final level of award winners.